janmazak/fmfi-propedeutika-codequality/TASK.md

 * Spend some time on identifying and removing redundant code.
 * Try to avoid huge all-encompassing changes that will break most existing tests.
 * Don't add new features until refactoring is complete.
 * Avoid messy commit history if possible.
 It is not necessary that the program is functional after each commit, but it should at least be compilable without errors, and it should be properly formatted (not complying with this is a potentially endless source of future annoyance and wasted time).
-For instance, splitting the renaming of a function into two different commits almost never makes sense.
+For instance, splitting the renaming of a function into two different commits rarely makes sense.